Financial statements glossary

 - AdWords revenue that is generated on Google.com.
 This includes revenue from traffic generated by search distribution partners who use Google.com as their default search in browsers, toolbars, etc.

-- Advertising revenue generated from other Google owned and operated properties like Gmail, Finance, Maps, and Google Play
+- Advertising revenue generated on other Google owned and operated properties like Gmail, Maps, and Google Play

 - AdSense (such as AdSense for Search, AdSense for Content, etc.)